JacksonJang/JAlert/README.md

 ```
 ## Contribution

-pull requests are welcomed !
+Discussion and pull requests are welcomed !

 ## License